-In planning decisions, AONB considerations will need to be weighted in the overall planning balance alongside other relevant considerations.
-In line with national planning policy, great weight should be given to conserving and enhancing the natural beauty of the Cotswolds National Landscape.
-It is worth noting that case law has clarified that this great weight should also be applied in relation to the impact of development outside an AONBs on views from the AONB. (i.e. development in the setting of the AONB).
+In planning decisions, national landscape considerations will need to be weighted in the overall planning balance alongside other relevant considerations.
+In line with national planning policy, great weight should be given to conserving and enhancing the natural beauty of the CNL.
+It is worth noting that case law has clarified that this great weight should also be applied in relation to the impact of development outside a national landscape on views from the national landscape. (i.e. development in the setting of the national landscape).
 More information on this issue is provided in the Board's position statement on Development in the Setting of the Cotswolds AONB.

-The factors that contribute to natural beauty include landscape quality / beauty, scenic quality / beauty, relative tranquillity (including dark skies), relative wildness, natural heritage (including biodiversity) and cultural heritage (including historic environment).
+The factors that contribute to natural beauty include landscape quality/beauty, scenic quality/beauty, relative tranquillity (including dark skies), relative wildness, natural heritage (including biodiversity) and cultural heritage (including historic environment).
 These factors derive from Natural England's 'Guidance for assessing landscapes for designation as National Park or Area of Outstanding Natural Beauty in England'.
-The 'special qualities' of the National Landscape are a key component of natural beauty.
+The 'special qualities' of the CNL are a key component of the area's natural beauty.

-Increasing traffic volume and vehicle sizes on the National Landscape's roads can lead to congestion, noise and air pollution, damage to roadside verges (with consequent drainage and soil erosion issues), reduced safety for non-motorised road users and traffic 'rat-running' along minor roads and through villages.
+Increasing traffic volume and vehicle sizes on the National Landscape's roads can lead to congestion, noise and air pollution, damage to roadside verges (with consequent drainage and soil erosion issues), reduced safety for non-motorised road users and traffic 'rat- running' along minor roads and through villages.
 Measures to address these issues should be integral considerations in new developments and can include lowering speed limits, the provision of suitably designed speed reduction schemes, the provision of off-road routes for non-motorised users and the provision of appropriate signage.
-In line with the recommendations in the Board's Tranquillity Position
+In line with the recommendations in the Board's Tranquillity Position Statement, if a development proposal would increase in traffic movements (or HGV movements) by 10% or more, this should, as a 'rule of thumb', be considered significant in terms of impact on tranquillity.